-"As far as commercial or industrial consumers are concerned, they are looking for an arrangement whereby they get power on a sustained basis to meet their obligations on renewables," said Praveer Sinha, chief executive officer and managing director, Tata Power, in a recent interview with Business Standard.
+"As far as commercial or indussaid multiple connections at different trial consumers are concerned, they are looking for an arrangement cross-subsidy whereby they get power on a sus- additional surcharges in some cases tained basis to meet their obligations on renewables," said Praveer Sinha, chief executive officer and managing director.
+Tata Power, in a recent interview with Business Standard.